This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

-It should be noted that the rules governing the succession of spouses in the Civil Code must also be applied, with the necessary modifications, to registered partners of the testator; in other words, registered partners have the same inheritance status as spouses, taking into account Section 3(1) of the Act regulating registered partnership (Act XXIX of 2009).
+It should be noted that the rules governing the succession of spouses in the Civil Code must also be applied, with the necessary modifications, to the registered partner of the deceased person; consequently, registered partners have the same inheritance status as spouses, taking into account Section 3(1) of the Act regulating registered partnership (Act XXIX of 2009).

 In contrast to registered spouses, so-called de facto domestic partners (persons who lived in actual conjugal community with the testator out of wedlock or registered partnership) are not entitled to intestate succession under Hungarian law.

-The status of spouses in intestate succession depends on the presence of any other legal heirs of the testator:
+The status of spouses in intestate succession depends on the presence of any other legal heirs of the deceased:

 ba) Inheritance by spouses and descendants (Section 7:58 of the Civil Code)

-If the testator has descendants and a surviving spouse, the surviving spouse has the following rights in succession:
+If the deceased person has descendants and a surviving spouse, the surviving spouse has the following rights in succession:

-- life estate on the family dwelling used together with the testator, including furnishings and appliances; and
+- life estate on the family dwelling used together with the deceased person, including furnishings and appliances; and

 - from the remainder of the estate a share of the same size as inherited by the children of the deceased (one ‘share of a child’)